mikecapsio/texturefast-docs/docs/vs/meshy-ai.md

 ## Short answer

-TextureFast is the better fit when you already control the topology and UV layout and need a private, prompt-driven full available PBR texture set.
+TextureFast is the better fit when you already control the topology and UV layout and need a private, prompt-driven full PBR texture set.
 Meshy.ai generates complete 3D assets from text or images, including geometry and appearance.